srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **Higher-Order Function:** A function that either takes one or more functions as arguments or returns a function.
     It provides a way to use functions as first-class citizens and enables functional programming patterns.

+## How to avoid callback hell in javascript?
+- Callback hell is a phenomenon where a Callback is called **inside another Callback**.
+- It is the**nesting of multiple Callbacks inside a function**.
+If you look at the design of the code, it seems just like a**pyramid**.
+- Thus the Callback hell is also referred to as the ‘**Pyramid of Doom**’.

+- Callback hell structurally is just a nesting of function calls inside a function.
+But,
+- it becomes difficult to understand and keep track of the nesting once the size of the nesting is increased.

+- The below code will give you an idea of why this phenomenon is labelled as Hell/Doom.